zwiebus/js-music-player/README.md

 ## Add more tracks to playlist

 More tracks can be added by adding a new button class="list-group-item list-group-item-action track-number"  in index.html.
-Make sure that the value number ' ' is always one less than in tracklist objekts : 1 = 0, 2 = 1 etc.
+Make sure that the value number ' ' is always one less than in tracklist objects : 1 = 0, 2 = 1 etc.